NetworkBlockDevice/nbd/doc/proto.md

    `EOVERFLOW` error chunk, if the request length is too large.
 - bit 3, `NBD_CMD_FLAG_REQ_ONE`; valid during `NBD_CMD_BLOCK_STATUS`.
 If
   set, the client is interested in only one extent per metadata context.
-If this flag is present, the server SHOULD NOT send metadata on more than one extent in the reply.
-Clients SHOULD NOT use this flag on multiple requests for successive regions in the export.
+If this flag is present, the server MUST NOT send metadata on more than one extent in the reply.
+Client implementors should note that using this flag on multiple contiguous requests is likely to be inefficient.

 ##### Structured reply flags